htilly/zenmusic/README.md

 Set all values in config.json

+Logo for the bot in #Slack can be found at "doc/images/ZenMusic.png

 **What can it do?**

 It will queue you requests and play it..
 However if X amount of people for any strange reason doesn't like the current track, it will listen to the command "**gong**" and eventually skip to the next track.